| Low Level Engine Failure After Takeoff

 checklists, but I do use a system where I commit critical emergency

+actions to memory.
 For me, the most

 frightening thought just after an EFATO, is the overpowering urge